 Linguine with Smoked Fish

-Linguine with smoked fish, green beans, dijon mustard, tomatoes and basil.
-A fresh summer meal.
+A deliciously simple linguine with smoked fish, green beans, dijon mustard, tomatoes and basil.
+Fresh, vibrant, and perfect for spring!

-Put a fry pan over medium heat, add 2 tablespoons of olive oil, the onion and garlic.
-Fry for 3 mins without browning.
+Put a frying pan over medium heat and add 2 tablespoons of olive oil, along with the onion and garlic.
+Fry for 3 mins until translucent but not brown.

 Put the mustard, vinegar and cream in a large bowl and mix well.
-Add the onion mix.
-Taste and season.
+Add the cooked onion mix and season to taste.

-Add the smoked fish, capers, tomato, basil and parsley.
-Gently mix all ingredients, serve and top with the reserved herbs.
+Add the smoked fish, capers, tomato, basil, and parsley, reserving a few herbs for garnish.
+Gently toss everything together, transfer it into two bowls and top with the remaining herbs.

 Salt and pepper, to taste